 The 4+1 MBA Program features eight-week evening accelerated classes.
 Students in the 4+1 MBA Program take courses primarily at the main campus location.
-Under special circumstances, with permission of the Program Director, 4+1 MBA students may be permitted to take courses at the Raleigh Campus or online.
+Under special circumstances, with permission of the Program Director, 4+1 MBA students may be permitted to take courses online.